Stability Analysis in N dimensional Gravitational collapse with equation of state: Stability of Naked Singularity

 \section{Stability of Naked Singularity}

-The analysis in section 2 shows that the only conditions on the initial data which evolves the collapse into a naked singularity are the energy conditions.
-Hence, for stability, we have to examine energy conditions only.
-What we now show is that, the set of such initial data satisfying energy conditions forms an open subset of the space of all initial data.
-For this , we use the technique of Saraykar and Ghate \cite{Asg}.
-The energy conditions are ${{\rho}{\geq}}0$ and ${\rho+p{\geq}} 0$ but since $p = k \rho$, ${{\rho}{\geq}}0$ is the only sufficient condition required in this set up and can be written in the form
+The analysis in sections 2 and 4 shows that the only conditions on the initial data which evolve the collapse into a naked singularity are the energy conditions and $\texttt{C}(0,v) < 0$.
+Hence, for stability, we examine these conditions only.
+What we now show is that, the set of such initial data satisfying these conditions forms an open subset of the space of all initial data.
+For this, we use the technique of Saraykar and Ghate \cite{Asg}, \cite{Isbsrvs}.